abheaks/abheaks/README.md

 - Portfolio & other work
   - Portfolio: https://abheaks.github.io/abheaks-folio/

-If you'd like a deeper breakdown of any project (architecture diagrams, tech decisions, sample code), I can expand the project section with specific highlights and architecture summaries.

 ## Experience & Impact

 - Built and scaled Java-based backend services for production usage — optimized for reliability and throughput.